barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 a regularization technique called *Label Smoothing*, but it is out of scope of this article.

 ### 4. ResNet
-Unlike the some architectures when they simply increase the depth of the network to enhance the performance, this time, _Kaiming He and al_ have done something ground-breaking to improve the classification.
-It really make a way for us to train hyper deep network with compelling performance.
+Unlike some above architectures when they simply increase the depth of the network to enhance the performance, this time, _Kaiming He and al_ have done something ground-breaking to improve the classification.
+It really makes a way for us to train hyper deep network with compelling performance.
 After VGGNet, Deep Learning community has the impression that a deeper network will definitely bring us to a better performance.
 Nevertheless, Kaiming He discovered that it is only true to some extent, after that the error rate may be up.
 This fact is against our intuition: A deeper architecture must have a more representational power or at least have